Project-Cerebrus/Akaza/README.md

 **This Bot was made for the server [Doggo Dankers](https://discord.gg/NpBV66FjGb)**

 It helps facilitate the server.
-It has an economy system, in brief:
+It has an economy, giveaways and donation system, in brief:

 ## Doggocoins can be earned by:
 	Voting for server on top.gg